-Please review the eligibility criteria for participation in Summer Seminars and Institutes at
+Please review the eligibility criteria for participation in NEH Summer Seminars and Institutes as an NEH Summer Scholar at

 1. your effectiveness and commitment as a teacher/educator;

-2. your intellectual interests, in general and as they relate to the work of the project;
+2. your intellectual interests as they relate to the topic of the seminar or institute;

-3. your special perspectives, skills, or experiences that would contribute to the seminar
+3. your special perspectives, skills, or experiences that would contribute to the program; and

 STIPEND, TENURE, AND CONDITIONS OF AWARD

-Seminar and institute participants are required to attend all meetings and to engage fully as professionals in the work of the project.
-During the project's tenure, they may not undertake teaching assignments or any other professional activities unrelated to their participation in the project.
-Participants who, for any reason, do not complete the full tenure of the project will receive a reduced stipend.
+Seminar and institute participants must attend all meetings and engage fully as professionals in the work of the project.
+During the project, participants may not undertake teaching assignments or professional activities unrelated to their participation in the project.
+Those who, for any reason, do not complete the full tenure of the project will receive a reduced stipend.

-Please follow the prompts.
-Before you click the “submit” button, print out the cover sheet and add it to your application package.
+- Before you click the “submit” button, print the cover sheet and add it to your application package.
 Then click “submit.”
-At this point you will be asked if you want to fill out a cover sheet for another project.
-If you do, follow the prompts to select the other project and repeat the process.

-Please include a résumé or brief biography detailing your educational qualifications and professional experience.
-Be sure the résumé provides the name, title, phone number, and e-mail address of two professional references.
+Please include a résumé or curriculum vitae (not to exceed five pages).
+Include the name, title, phone number, and e-mail address of two professional references.

-The application essay should be no more than four double‑spaced pages.
-It should address your interest, both academic and personal, in the subject to be studied; qualifications and experiences that equip you to do the work of the seminar or institute and to make a contribution to a learning community; a statement of what you want to accomplish by participating; and the relation of the project to the applicant's professional responsibilities.
+The application essay should be no more than four double spaced pages.
+It should address your interest in the subject to be studied; qualifications and experiences that equip you to do the work of the seminar or institute and to make a contribution to the learning community; a statement of what you want to accomplish by participating; and, if appropriate, description of an independent project and its relation to the topic of the program and your professional responsibilities.

 SUBMISSION OF APPLICATIONS AND NOTIFICATION PROCEDURE

-Completed applications should be submitted to the project director, not the NEH, and should be postmarked no later than March 1, 2017.
-Application materials sent to the NEH will not be reviewed.
+Applications must be submitted to the project director, not the NEH, and must be postmarked no later than March 1, 2018.
+Applications sent to the NEH will not be reviewed.

-Successful applicants will be notified of their selection on Friday, March 31, 2017, and they will have until Friday, April 7 to accept or decline the offer.
+Successful applicants will be notified of their selection on Wednesday, March 28, 2018.
+They will have until Friday, April 6 to accept or decline the offer.

-EQUAL OPPORTUNITY STATEMENT: Endowment programs do not discriminate on the basis of race, color, national origin, religion, sexual orientation, disability, or age.
-For further information, write to NEH Equal Opportunity Officer, 400 7th Street, SW, Washington, DC 20024.
+Endowment programs do not discriminate on the basis of race, color, national origin, religion, sexual orientation, disability, or age.
+For further information, write to the Equal Opportunity Officer, National Endowment for the Humanities, 400 7th Street, SW, Washington, DC 20024.
 TDD: 202/606‑8282 (this is a special telephone device for the Deaf).